 Neither of the gardens in the following case studies are on a flood plain, but both are good examples of how terrain, soil, and weather conditions can combine to cause huge practical garden drainage problems.
 Read further, to see how we resolved them.

 Garden Situation: Small back garden at a considerably lower level than the houses beyond (perhaps 2-3m lower).
 Also a tiny bit lower than the gardens either side.
 Existing garden on two levels: a shallow lower level near the house, and a higher level further up the garden.

 Soil Type: Very heavy clay soil.
 Soil also compacted and still contained builder’s rubble.

-Unfortunately all the rain water pipes and storm drainage were in the front of the property.
-As a temporary solution, we installed a small automated pump to pipe the water through the garage to the storm drains in the front of the property – the pump only operating when the level of water in the pump chamber rose above a certain level.
-This was followed by the installation of a permanent, gravity fed system, entailing the installation of permanent pipework under the garage floor.
-The temporary pump is shortly to be removed.
+To add to the challenge, the rain water / storm drainage pipes were all at the front of the property.
+Therefore, as a temporary solution, we installed a small automated pump to pipe the water through the garage to the storm drains in the front of the property (the pump only operated when the level of water in the pump chamber rose above a certain level).

 House Type: Detached modernised house

 Garden Situation: This house is situated at the bottom of a dip in the surrounding area.
 There is also a small stream adjoining (part of the Emm Brook system).